On local Galois deformation rings: Introduction

 To prove the second inequality of Theorem~\ref{main-intro} we decompose the base of the finite type morphism $\bar\pi : \Xbar^\gen\to \Xbar^\ps=\Spec R^\ps/\varpi$ as a finite union $\Xbar^\ps=\bigcup_i U_i$ of locally closed subschemes $U_i$.
 The points of the $U_i$ correspond to semi-simple degree $d$ representations of $G_F$ with certain (degree) conditions on the irreducible constituents.
 The work \cite{bj} gives dimension estimates on the $U_i$.
 We combine them with bounds on the dimensions of the fibres at the closed points of $U_i$, obtained using GIT, and with results on $\bar\pi^{-1}(U_i)\to U_i$ from commutative algebra.
 In Subsection~\ref{sec_fibre} we analyze in detail the dimensions of the fibres of $\pi$ at points $y$ of $X^\ps$ valued either in finite fields containing $k$ or local fields whose residue fields contain $k$.
 The analysis at such points suffices for all results in this paper.
 The commutative algebra results, used to analyze $\bar\pi^{-1}(U_i)\to U_i$ and to give the first inequality, are proved in Subsection~\ref{sec_dim_sp}.
 The key technical improvement working with $X^{\gen}$ instead of $\Spec R^{\square}_{\rhobar}$ directly, is that the fibres are of finite type over $\kappa(y)$.

 We apply the bounds from Theorem~\ref{main-intro} to the study of lifting rings of continuous residual representations $\rho_x:G_F\to \GL_d(\kappa(x))$ where $x$ is a point of $X^\gen$ whose residue field $\kappa(x)$ is a finite or a local field.
-We distinguish three cases: (1) the field $\kappa(x)$ is a finite extension $k'$ of $k$, and then we set $\Lambda$ to be the ring of integers $\OO'$ of the unramified extension $L'$ of $L$ with residue field $k'$; (2) the field $\kappa(x)$ is a finite extension of $L$ and then we set $\Lambda$ to be $\kappa(x)$; (3) The field $\kappa(x)$ is a local field that contains $k$.
-If $k'$ denotes its residue field of $\kappa(x)$, then we take as $\Lambda$ a Cohen ring of $\kappa(x)$ (with a natural topology) tensored over the Witt vector ring $W(k')$ with $\OO'$.
+We distinguish three cases: \begin{enumerate} \item If $\kappa(x)$ is a finite extension $k'$ of $k$ then we set $\Lambda$ to be the ring of integers $\OO'$ of the unramified extension $L'$ of $L$ with residue field $k'$. \item If $\kappa(x)$ is a finite extension of $L$ then we set $\Lambda$ to be $\kappa(x)$. \item If $\kappa(x)$ is a local field that contains $k$ and if $k'$ denotes its residue field, then we take as $\Lambda$ a Cohen ring of $\kappa(x)$ (with the natural topology) tensored over the Witt vector ring $W(k')$ with $\OO'$. \end{enumerate}

 Let $\mathfrak A_{\Lambda}$ be the category of local Artinian $\Lambda$-algebras $(A,\mm_A)$ with residue field $\kappa(x)$.
 We equip the rings $A$ with a natural topology, and we consider the functor $D^{\square}_{\rho_x}:\mathfrak A_\Lambda\to\mathrm{Sets}$ such that $D^{\square}_{\rho_x}(A)$ is the set of continuous group homomorphisms $\rho: G_F\rightarrow \GL_d(A)$, such that $\rho \pmod{\mm_A}=\rho_x$.
 In cases (1) and (2) such functors occur in work of Mazur and Kisin, respectively.
 The formulation in case (3) appears to be new.
 In all cases, the functor $D^{\square}_{\rho_x}$ is pro-represented by a complete local Noetherian $\Lambda$-algebra $R^{\square}_{\rho_x}$ with residue field $\kappa(x)$.
 The arguments of Mazur and Kisin carry over to the case when $\kappa(x)$ is a local field of characteristic $p$ and yield a presentation